Skip to main content

 Records that must be retained for more than 10 years or have historical significance may require extra planning.

-Requirements for Imaging Master Records
+Requirements for Digitizing Master Records

 Technical Requirements